masthead Home

 Note that although many CastleType display fonts are uppercase only, they may have alternate uppercase letterforms in the lowercase position.
 If you see the A-z icon (shown above right), the font contains both upper- and lowercase letterforms.

-Check the other icons on the font page under Glyph Coverage to determine whether a font contains lowercase and other codepages, or click on the Glyph Chart link to view the complete set of glyphs.
+Check the other icons on the font page under Glyph Coverage to determine whether a font contains lowercase and other codepages, or click on the Glyphs link to view the complete set of glyphs.

 Return to previous page